 915. Claims Process/Procedures

-Employees who become disabled and wish to file a LTD claim should contact the CalHR, Benefits and Training Division, at (916) 324-5553, as soon as possible to request the necessary forms.
+Employees who become disabled and wish to file a LTD claim should contact the CalHR, Benefits Division, at (916) 324-0533, as soon as possible to request the necessary forms.
 Eligible employees must be advised to contact CalHR before the 6-month elimination period is completed.
-Personnel offices should contact CalHR, Benefits and Training Division, as soon as an employee who is enrolled in LTD files a worker's compensation claim or will be out on a disability longer than six months.
+Personnel offices should contact CalHR, Benefits Division, as soon as an employee who is enrolled in LTD files a worker's compensation claim or will be out on a disability longer than six months.

 CalHR will send the following documents to the employee: